Al-Zayadina: Establishment in Galilee

 The identity of the Zaydani sheikh who settled the family in Tiberias in the 17th century is not definitively known.
 A number of sources refer to him as 'Abu Zaydan'.
 The first member of the dynasty to be attested in the historical record was Sheikh Umar al-Zaydani.
-His father was Sheikh Salih, who was known to have developed a good reputation and a leadership role in the Shaghur subdistrict in the central Galilee.
+His father, Salih, had developed a good reputation and a leadership role in the Shaghur subdistrict in the central Galilee.
 Umar's father or other ancestors had likely subleased iltizam (limited-term tax farms) in the area from the emirs of the Druze in Mount Lebanon from the Ma'n dynasty, who often held the iltizam of Safed.
 The Zayadina evidently had a foothold in the Shaghur valley, wresting control of it from the Druze sheikh of nearby Sallama.
 The Zayadina sacked Sallama sometime between 1688 and 1692.
 Nine other Druze villages in the same vicinity were also destroyed, including Kammaneh and Dallata.

-Around 1698, Umar was appointed, in effect, the tax collector of the Safed muqata'a (fiscal district) by Bashir Shihab, a descendant of the Ma'ns from his mother's side who inherited the chieftainship of the Druze in Mount Lebanon and the iltizam, or limited-term tax farm, of Safed by the governor of Sidon.
+Around 1698, Umar was appointed the tax collector of the Safed muqata'a (fiscal district) by Bashir Shihab, a descendant of the Ma'ns from his mother's side who inherited the chieftainship of the Druze in Mount Lebanon and the iltizam, or limited-term tax farm, of Safed by the governor of Sidon.
 By 1703, Umar had grown powerful enough to be considered the "paramount sheikh of the Galilee" by the French vice-consul of Sidon, while his brothers Ali and Hamza were multazims in the western Lower Galilee and the vicinity of Nazareth, respectively, around this time.